 Hon.
 Joelie Kaernerk (interpretation): Thank you, Mr. Speaker.
 Thank you, for your question.
-The LED light project has been initiated to date; it started in 2023-24.
+The LED light project begun in 2023 and will continue through to 2024.

-I can add that in Naujaat, we are going to be replacing the street lights with LED lights, and we hope to be completed before the end of the year.
+I can respond by saying that in Naujaat we will be replacing the street lights with LED lights, and we hope to be completed before the end of the year.
 Thank you, Mr. Speaker.